wimhaanstra/HCP/README.md

 * Time based triggers.
 * Sensor based trigger.
 * XBMC controller, to control XBMC devices located in your house.
-* OSX version, control your house from your OSX status bar.

 *These things will be build after the first release to the App Store.*